NavyaG-lab/Tech-writer/onboarding/introduction.md

  `val billsFact = spark.table("dataset.fact__billing_cycle")`

-then you do the same thing for the customers table.
+then you do the same thing for the customer's table.

 Once you have both Dataframes, you need to change the SQL functions to SparkSQL functions, you can look up at the Documentation for: